dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-checkpoint-android.md

 # Resolve a threat found by SandBlast Mobile Protect

-SandBlast Mobile Protect is a Mobile Threat Defender service that identifies and assesses potential threats on your Android devices.
-It then reports the threats so that you can view them from the Company Portal app.
+SandBlast Mobile Protect is a Mobile Threat Defender service that identifies potential threats on your Android devices.
+It reports threats that you can then view from the Company Portal app.
 Threats appear to you in the app as unresolved, noncompliant issues.
-As long as these threats are present, you may be unable to:
+As long as these threats are present, you might not be able to:

 * Connect to corporate e-mail
 * Connect to corporate Wi-Fi